New Orleans Oil Spill Lawyer

 When the rig hits the sea floor, the riser broke, and oil started spilling into the Gulf of Mexico.
 For 87 days, BP was unsuccessful in shutting in the well, resulting in the largest spill in American history.

-Various different investigations and reports have poured over the details and come to different conclusions, but the attorneys appointed by the Court to steer the litigation felt it was important from the outset to look beyond what happened on the rig during those last few hours, and examine the cost-cutting and other bad decisions that had occurred in London, or elsewhere, many months before, that set the fateful wheels in motion, and doomed this project to failure.
+Various different investigations and reports have poured over the details and come to different conclusions, but the oil spill attorneys appointed by the Court to steer the litigation felt it was important from the outset to look beyond what happened on the rig during those last few hours, and examine the cost-cutting and other bad decisions that had occurred in London, or elsewhere, many months before, that set the fateful wheels in motion, and doomed this project to failure.

 As Defense Expert Patrick Hudson acknowledged, “single-point failures are rarely consequential.
 Front-line operational personnel, such as drillers or mud engineers, inherit latent conditions in the system, that are created by people far removed in time and space from the event.”